RTKlab-BYU/worklist_generation/Walk_Through.md

 # Walkthrough: Mock Experiment B and T Cells

-This walkthrough guides you through an example experiment to show how the templates may be filled out and the output that they give after the program has been installed.
-To install the program, see the README file.
+This walkthrough guides you through an example experiment to demonstate how to use the WorklistGenerator.
+The program gathers data primarily through a series of Excell template files, which the program generates and the user fills out.
+This walk through uses a mock experiment for single cell proteomics where B and T cells are collected from several subjects in both the healthy and disease state.
+The cells have been put on 384 well-plates and now the users wants to generate a randomized run ordering.

 ## Project Description